Is Calacatta Quartz Too Bold for Small Kitchens?

 • apartments and flats

-• visual flow
+• better visual flow

 • subtle texture